emmawinston/graphicscorebotlive/readme.md

 * Dynamics, stage directions
 * Colour schemes/other limitations to be chosen by the performer
 * Selections from Brian Eno's Oblique Strategies
-* Random scribbles as in the original bot
+* Random scribbles as in the original bot DONE
 * More 'note-like' forms than the current simple shapes
 * POSSIBLY a 16-step drum machine either to be played live by the computer or simply scored and programmed into a sequencer by the performer